minetest/minetestmapper/README.rst

 .. image:: https://travis-ci.org/minetest/minetestmapper.svg?branch=master
     :target: https://travis-ci.org/minetest/minetestmapper

+Minetestmapper generates an overview image from a Minetest map.

 A port of minetestmapper.py to C++ from https://github.com/minetest/minetest/tree/master/util.
 This version is both faster and provides more features than the now deprecated Python script.